modelica/AsianModelicaConference2020/README.md

 The program will cover modeling of complex physical and cyber-physical systems, as well as tools, for a wide range of research and industrial applications.

-We are looking forward to seeing you in Tokyo.
+We are looking forward to seeing you online.

 Dr. Rui Gao and Dr. Yutaka Hirano

 General Chair (Modelon) and Program Chair (Toyota Motor Corporation)

 # Call for Papers

-You are encouraged to submit a full paper of at least 4 pages with a maximum of 10 pages.
-The full paper in PDF format should be submitted to the Conference Management System.
-Please see Author's Guide for further information.
-The final paper has to be submitted together with a one-page abstract.

 Papers and extended abstracts for presentations can be submitted via the EasyChair conference management system: